Code-Institute-Submissions/owenbcoding-p5-graphicstore_JanResub/README.md

     - Graphic Store handles data with full CRUD Functionality for users on the frontend:
     - Create - Users can create a profile account and create comments / tickets and sign up for a newsletter
     - Read - Users can read the discription of the art work details and read their oder history details.
-    - Update - Users can update their location details and newsletter email, comments and newsletter.
+    - Update - Users can update their location details and newsletter email and comments
     - Delete - Useres can delete thier comments and remove thier email for the newsletter if they so choose.

 -   ### Colours